sharathbj/random/README.md

-Tried out newthings in Golang
+some experiments in Golang and Python